manishjangid/tutorials/my_exercises/ipv6_examples/ioam/README.md

 * IOAM supports multiple data records to be recorded in the packet as the packet traverses the network.
 These data records offer insights into the operational behavior of the network.

 *  P4 Switch can function as IOAM encapsulating, transit and decapsulating node for the native IPv6 packets.
-   The following information can be collected in the tracing data from the nodes a packet traverses: Ensure that the following dependencies are met before running the INT reference application
+   The following information can be collected in the tracing data from the nodes a packet traverses:

             Node-ID
             Timestamp